florist-notes/AppliedCSAndroid/README.md

         <vid> [Journey to Google]( https://youtu.be/tatcYwEfvcE )
         <vid> [Google's Applied CS @ AEC]()

-We hosted 2 weeks of sessions, on Applied CS with Android in AEC.
+We hosted 2 weeks of sessions, on [Applied CS with Android](https://cswithandroid.withgoogle.com/) ( [playlist](https://www.youtube.com/watch?v=5LhlA4A_Vv4&list=PLObwPhL-cU6hUPScqhve5VX-3L5jm7xCQ&index=12) ) in AEC.
 In the first week of session, we covered 5 apps followed by a CODESPRINT:

     1. Anagrams
     2. Scarne's Dice